Rumeysakeskin/Turkish-Text-to-Speech/README.md

 ```
 3. Open a browser from your local machine and navigate to `127.0.0.1:2222/?token=${TOKEN}` and enter your token specified in your terminal.

-### Phonetical Conversion and Normalization for Turkish
+### Text Preprocessing (Phonetical Conversion and Normalization for Turkish)
 In order to train speech synthesis models, sounds and phoneme sequences expressing sounds are needed.
+That's wyh in the first step,
+the input text is encoded into a list of symbols.
+In this study, we will use Turkish characters and phonemes as the symbols.
 Since Turkish is a phonetic language, words are expressed as they are read.
 That is, character sequences are constructed words in Turkish.
 In non-phonetic languages such as English, words can be expressed with phonemes.
 To synthesize Turkish speech with English data, the words in the English dataset first must be phonetically translated into Turkish.